JelleZijlstra/taxonomy/docs/name.md

   - _before 1758_: Art.
 3.2: names published before 1758 are unavailable.
   - _inconsistently binominal_: Art.
 11.4: author must consistently use binominal
     nomenclature.
+  - _placed on index_: The work in which this name was published has been placed on the Official Index of works rejected for use in zoological nomenclature.
 - Related to spelling
   - _incorrect subsequent spelling_: An accidental misspelling of a name
   - _unjustified emendation_: An intentional change to a name that is not allowed by the